Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 - It has a crisp chewy crust, soft moist center, and is filled with sweet apple chunks and warm spices like cinnamon and nutmeg.

-- This old-fashioned fresh apple cake is so easy to make you only need one bowl.
-Plus because it is a bundt cake there is no frosting to worry about.
+- This old-fashioned fresh apple cake is so easy to make you only need one bowl and you don't need a mixer.

 - Because it is made with oil this moist cake will stay that way for days.